istio/bots/policybot/README.md

 - /githubwebhook - used to report events from GitHub.
 This is called by GitHub whenever anything interesting happens in the Istio repos.

-- /zenhubwebhook - used to report events from ZenHub.
-This is called by ZenHub whenever anything interesting happens to Istio issues tracked by ZenHub.

 - /api/* - topic-specific API available to query information that the bot generates.